Jack Suwinski Player Props: Pirates vs. Braves

 Jack Suwinski At The Plate

-- Among qualified batters in MLB play, he ranks 132nd in batting average, 60th in on-base percentage, and 41st in slugging.
+- Among the qualifying hitters in MLB action, he ranks 134th in batting average, 57th in on-base percentage, and 41st in slugging.

-- Suwinski has reached base via a hit in 44 games this year (of 95 played), and had multiple hits in 16 of those games.
+- In 46.9% of his 96 games this season, Suwinski has picked up at least one hit.
+He's also had 16 multi-hit games.

-- In 35.8% of his games this season, Suwinski has driven in at least one run.
-In 11 of those games (11.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.
+- Suwinski has picked up an RBI in 35.4% of his games this season, with more than one RBI in 11.5% of his games.
+He has also driven in three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.